Skip to Content

 Large trailers require heavy duty dually pickups for towing

 Another important consideration when choosing a tow vehicle is how many people you plan to camp with.
 Most heavy-duty pickups can seat 5-6 people.
-SUVs often have third-row seating and can seat up to 8 people comfortably.
+SUVs often have third-row seating and can seat up to 8 people.
+It is usually illegal for people to ride in a trailer.

 Winner: Travel trailers give you more tow vehicle options than 5th wheels.

-RV Size (Length, Width, Height, and Weight)
+RV Size (Length, Width, and Height)

 A small vintage travel trailer